 Most people have or will experience a problem with credit card bills at some point, such as a mysterious charge, missing merchandise, or identity theft.
 Federal law protects consumers in these situations.
 There are certain protections that you should be aware of.

 STOLEN CREDIT, ATM, OR DEBIT CARDS: WHAT TO DO

 Many people find it easy and convenient to use credit cards and ATM or debit cards.
 The Fair Credit Billing Act (FCBA) and the Electronic Fund Transfer Act (EFTA) offer procedures for you to use if your cards are lost or stolen.

 co-signing a loan

 What would you do if a friend or relative asked you to cosign a loan?
 Before you answer, make sure you understand what cosigning involves.
 Under federal law, creditors are required to give you a notice that explains your obligations.
 The cosigner’s notice states:

 tips for co-signers

 Despite the risks, there may be times when you want to cosign.
-Your child may need a first loan, or a close friend may need help.
+Your child may need their first loan, or a close friend may need help.
 Before you cosign, consider this information.